snori74/linuxupskillchallenge/0-digital-ocean.md

 On an OSX machine you'll normally access the command line via Terminal.app - it's in the Utilities sub-folder of Applications.
 On Linux distributions with a menu you'll typically find it under "Applications menu -> Accessories -> Terminal", "Applications menu -> System -> Terminal" or "Menu -> System -> Terminal Program (Konsole)"- or you can simply search for your terminal application.

 On Microsoft Windows there is no suitable client built-in, or available from Microsoft - so the "standard" is a free program called PuTTy.
-It is written and maintained by Simon Tatham, so get it directly from his site at: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html You can download and install the full suite with "Windows installer" version.
+It is written and maintained by Simon Tatham, so get it directly from his site at: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html You can download and install the full suite with the"Windows installer" version.
 If you don't have permission to install software on the computer you are using then you can run PUTTY.exe directly from its download page without installing it.
-There are other SSH clients, and any should be suitable for the course.
+Finally, if you use the Chrome browser, you can install the "Secure Shell" extension.
+There are in fact many other SSH clients, and any should be suitable for the course.

 The first time you connect to your server, you’ll receive a warning that you're connecting to a new server - and be asked if you wish to "cache the host key".
-Do this.
-Now, if you get a warning in future connections it means that either: (a) you are being fooled into connecting to a different machine or (b) someone may be trying a "man in the middle" attack.
+Do this now, but if you get a similar warning in future connections it means that either: (a) you are being fooled into connecting to a different machine or (b) someone may be trying a "man in the middle" attack.

 So, now login to your server with the provided login details - and remember that Linux is case-sensitive regarding user names, as well as passwords.